 fb=false boot parameter.
 This will however reduce the number of available languages.

 For users with low vision, the installer can use a high-contrast color theme that makes it more readable.
-To enable it, you can use the ”Dark theme” entry from the boot screen with the
+To enable it, you can use the ”Accessible high contrast” entry from the boot screen with the

 theme=dark boot parameter.